 MCAF Map of the Italian Campaign landings and railway routes opened.

-As the scale of his role grew, Ray found himself involved in the planning and preparations for the major campaigns of the Mediterranean theatre.
+As the scale of his role grew, Ray was assigned to Movements Control Allied Force (MCAF) and he found himself involved in the planning and preparations for the major campaigns of the Mediterranean theatre.
 This included the planning prior to the Allied invasion of Sicily - Operation Husky, which took place in July 1943.
 Operation Husky was the largest amphibious operation of World War II in terms of size of the landing zone and number of divisions to be put ashore on the first day.
 The US Seventh Army were to be landed in the south of the island and British Eighth Army in the east.

-British Troops coming ashore from an LST during the Sicily landings.
+British Troops going ashore during the Sicily landings. © IWM (A 17918)

 During Operation Husky, Ray took part in the landings at Syracuse in the east of Sicily by the Eighth Army (XIII and XXX Corps).
 The landings took place between Pachino and Syracuse on beaches codenamed 'Bark' and 'Acid'.
 Later in life he told of the feeling of helplessness whilst being kept below deck (by locked doors) on an LST (Landing Ship - Tank) all night prior to the landings, under air attack and hearing explosions close by and all around.
 He was very glad to get ashore the following day.
 He described that experience as the worst of his war and the time he was most frightened.
 Research shows that there was unexpected north-westerly gale (force 7) on the afternoon prior to and the night of the landings.
 As he described his landing as being at Syracuse, it seems most likely it was on Acid Beach at or near Marzamemi as this is closest, although it is difficult to be certain.